brianxautumn/git-demo/readme.md

 ### Merging branches
 `git merge <branchname>` Will combine your current branch with the target branch you are merging.

-You can also pull and combine all together like this: `git pull origin master`
+You can also pull and combine all together like this: `git pull origin main`

-Always merge or pull master into the feature branch before opening a pr.
+Always merge or pull main into the feature branch before opening a pr.

 # Basic reverting
 ### You accidentally added files to staging